When toys take over the house it makes you feel like you are covered in clutter! I know… with four kids, I’ve been there.

 When Toys Take Over The House: Make Rules and Set Boundaries

-“Creating order will make childhood more enjoyable.
-Being surrounded with chaos is not fun for anyone!” ~Karen Meeter
+“Creating an order will make childhood more enjoyable.
+Being surrounded by chaos is not fun for anyone!” ~Karen Meeter

 Keep some toys up high.
 Small puzzles, markers, etc., can go on a tall shelf.
 These things are hard to clean up and require adult interaction, so save these toys for times when you can be right there, playing with them.

 Teach your kids to put away ALL toys at night for safety reasons (if there is a fire or you need to leave the house, you don’t want to be tripping on toys.)

 This post contains affiliate links.